jhonoryza/serversideup-laravel/README.md

     ```bash
     git clone https://github.com/laravel/laravel.git src
     ```

+- create `env` file, and fill it with your laravel env variables

+- run `base64 env` and copy the result and paste in the next step to LARAVEL_ENV value

 - build docker image

     ```bash
-    docker build --build-arg="PHP_VERSION=8.0" --build-arg="WORKER=worker" -t laravel-app:latest .
+    docker build --build-arg="LARAVEL_ENV=paste_here" --build-arg="PHP_VERSION=8.0" --build-arg="WORKER=worker" -t laravel-app:latest .
     ```

 you can change WORKER argument to `horizon` if you are using horizon

-- after build docker image successfully create `env` file, and fill it with your laravel env variables

 - check docker-compose.yml file, you can adjust networks or ports as you want